pololu/qtr-sensors-arduino/README.md

 Pololu's website.

 ## Version history
-* 3.0.0 (2016-08-16): Updated library to work with the Arduino Library manager.
+* 3.0.0 (2016-08-16): Updated library to work with the Arduino Library Manager.
 * 2.1.1 (2014-05-02): Minor improvements to @read()@ behavior and whitespace cleanup.
 * 2.1.0 (2013-04-18): Improved existing examples and added two new examples for printing raw values.
 * 2.0.2 (2013-04-17): Made constructors initialize pointers to avoid possible problems.